swannodette/swannodette.github.com/_posts/2014-07-30-hijacking-json.md

 maps with less than or equal to 8 keys and it is a significant performance enhancement in time and space.

-We can now read JSON objects and arrays into immutable maps:
+We can now read JSON objects and arrays into immutable maps and vectors:

 ```js
 rdr.read("[1,2,3]"); // Vector [ 1, 2, 3 ]